 Child Abuse and Neglect… LET'S MAKE IT A PROBLEM OF THE PAST!

 Child abuse and neglect is a serious problem.
-Nationwide, approximately 676,569 children were victims of abuse or neglect during one year -2011 (U.S. Dept HHS).
-42 states reported a decrease in number of victims from 2010.
-Child Abuse is reported on average every 10 seconds in this country.
+Nationwide, approximately 686,000 children were victims of abuse or neglect during one year -2012 (U.S. Dept HHS).
+Nationally, overall rates of child victimization have gone down since 2008.
+In 2012, a national estimate of 1,640 children died because of abuse and/or neglect.
 Abuse can happen among the wealthy as well as the poor, in rural areas, in suburbs, or in cities.
 Only by recognizing it and responding to what we see can we help end the cycle of family violence.

 This prevention and reporting information is for you to use and to share with others.
 Our hope is that this information will decrease the numbers of children who are abused, neglected, or assaulted.